This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Yaaay we’re finally back in Bali.
 It’s been almost a year since I was last here so as you can probably imagine, I was experiencing some major Indo withdrawals.
 This trip also marks my 10th Bali anniversary.
 9 years ago almost to the day, I came to Bali for the first time.
 And I have been back once or twice a year ever since.

 The island has changed so much in those 9 years, almost to the point where I can’t recognize it from that first trip.
 But I do still love it.
 The beautiful Balinese people and their colorful culture.
 And of course the warm weather, all the delicious food and the abundance of palm trees.
-Last time I “moved” to Bali I got really sick and spent over two weeks in bed thinking I had malaria, so hopefully this time things will run more smoothly.
+Last time I “moved” to Bali I got really sick after just a few weeks and ended up spending over two weeks in bed thinking I had malaria.
+So hopefully this time things will run more smoothly.

 For the last six months we’ve been living in Dalen, a quaint little town tucked away in the Norwegian mountains.
 I’ve been working on my business and hosted a photography course while Ulrik was finishing his medical residency.
 After 9 years of studies and hard work, he is finally a real doctor.
 Woho!
 And I’m super proud.